VegaDeftwing/OpGuidesHugoSrc/content/Phil/labor.md

 The Civil Right Act of 1968, aka the Fair Housing Act, was the first time people of color could not be denied based on their race alone.
 This began the era we still live in: where the predation became financial, from contract buying to the 2008 predatory subprime loans that caused non-white homeowners to lose their houses in 2008 much more than whites.

-Even in regards to eviction, privilege is a lever.
+Even with regard to eviction, privilege is a lever.
 In many affluent buildings or with small landlords, eviction is a last resort.
 Even among those who are poor, a friendly relationship between the landlords and tenants can result in a "cash and key" eviction, which is never reported formally.
 Even beyond that, a re-negotiation is preferable to an eviction, and is how the vast majority of white renters who cannot afford the rent leave.

 But with modern technology and greater emotional and physical distance, "eviction by algorithm" is taking over for landlords, the use of eviction as a debt collection strategy.
 Matt Desmond says these buildings, on average, raise the total cost of renting by 22% when they are late -- even if they catch up in time, pay late fees and court costs, and the eviction is dismissed.